simoneliasen/cafefrederiksberg/README.md

-# Quick guide to getting the website running on your local machine or webhost
+# Quick guide to getting the website running